GolaraRFI/persian-tokenizers/README.md

   4. transformers
 ***
 ### Requirements
-  - pip install hazm
+  - hazm
-  - pip install parsivar
+  - parsivar
-  - pip install nltk
+  - nltk
-  - pip install transformers
+  - transformers

 You can download our data from this link: